-People aren’t here just to have fun!
-They’re here to make some sort of profit.
+People aren’t here to have fun!
+They’re here to make some profit.

 Businesses of all shapes and sizes are on LinkedIn, with the number of business pages already exceeding 30 million!

-Why pay for social media advertisements when you can reach more than 590 million users without having to pay a single cent?
+Why pay for social media advertisements when you can reach more than 590 million users without paying a single cent?

-Have you ever noticed how LinkedIn seems much tidier compared to other social media platforms?
+Have you ever noticed how LinkedIn seems much tidier than other social media platforms?